herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 the scripts/crd2markdown script.
 --->

-# RepositoryMirror - Manage Quay Container Registry repository mirror configurations
+# OrganizationMirror - Manage Quay Container Registry organization mirror configurations

-The RepositoryMirror custom resource relies on a Secret resource to provide the connection parameters to the Quay instance.
+The OrganizationMirror custom resource relies on a Secret resource to provide the connection parameters to the Quay instance.
 This Secret resource must include the following data:

 * `host`: URL for accessing the Quay API, such as ``https://quay.example.com:8443`` for example.